 Major in Social Studies, B.S. with Secondary Education Option

-Admission to the College of Education
+Admission to the School of Education

-Admission criteria: All secondary education students in biology, English, mathematics and social studies must have a cumulative GPA of 3.00 in their major courses as required in secondary education in order to be admitted to teacher education in the College of Education.
-In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an application form to the College of Education; passed the Illinois Certification Testing System Basic Skills Test; passed an FBI fingerprint check and national sex offender check; and have a current (within one year) TB test.
+Admission criteria: All secondary education students in biology, English, mathematics and social studies must have a cumulative GPA of 3.00 in their major courses as required in secondary education in order to be admitted to teacher education in the School of Education.
+In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an application form to the School of Education; passed the Illinois Certification Testing System Basic Skills Test; passed an FBI fingerprint check and national sex offender check; and have a current (within one year) TB test.

 Retention criteria: Students admitted into teacher education must maintain a cumulative GPA of 3.00 in their major courses in order to remain in the teacher education program.
-In order to enroll in methods courses, a candidate must be a fully admitted College of Education student.
+In order to enroll in methods courses, a candidate must be a fully admitted School of Education student.
 Candidates must have passed the appropriate Illinois State Board of Education Content Area test prior to enrollment in student teaching.

 Exit criteria: Candidates must show satisfactory progress in order to be recommended to teacher certification, including completion of all required coursework and credit hours, including student teaching; and successful completion of the appropriate Illinois State Board of Education Assessment of Professional Teaching.

-The College of Education is continuously redesigning its programs based on current research, state law and our conceptual framework.
+The School of Education is continuously redesigning its programs based on current research, state law and our conceptual framework.
 Students must be aware that there is the possibility that this redesign may alter some of the requirements currently stated here and your program could be subject to these changes.